 Have We Reached “Peak” Media?

 As we take a moment to both look back and ahead, there’s one question on my mind: Have we reached “peak” media?
 I believe the decade to come will tell us a lot about that answer.
 Just remember, for every prediction about the demise of media, it seemed like a terrific new platform (Vox, Axios, etc.) appeared in its wake.
 And look at how podcasts essentially rose from the ashes in recent years.
 Sure, there may be less focus these days on print media, but there is no shortage of media itself.
-And that’s something we can all be thankful for and hopeful about going forward.
-We’re going to need it.
+And that’s a source of hope and value going forward.